lpposselt/SGG/README.md

 This repisotory contains the data and code for the analysis in the draft paper "The emergence of the etiological standpoint.
 Changes of moral classification in the history of poor relief"

+## Code

+This folder contains the notebooks providing the code for creating the text corpora, the pre-processing, the word embedding analysis, and generating the results.